CielGG/ANeighborhoodDream/README.md

-The entire game can be played on "full_game"
+The entire game can be played on "intro.py"